nethrobledo/SpringBoot/README.md

 # SpringBoot
 Sample project to demonstrate the use of Spring Boot, Microservices and REST APIs.
 The project is also using Oauth2 Rest to handle authorisation from a third party provider.

+Note: Some services like fx-service cannot be tested properly without proper credentials from third party provider.
+This unfortunately cannot be uploaded.

 ## Test using maven
 * Generate project distribution using mvn clean install command on root folder.